-The FW Thorpe Plc supply chain comprises approximately 100 mainline product suppliers.
-These companies are based throughout the world and vary considerably, both in terms of size and amount spent with them.
+FW Thorpe has approximately 1000 suppliers (both production and non-production) supporting its worldwide operations.
+The supply chain involved in the manufacture of FW Thorpe's products is quite complex, involving multiple levels between the final lighting product and the basic raw materials.
+FW Thorpe operates a global sourcing strategy for components and raw materials; however, the majority of suppliers are based in the UK and Europe with relatively few based in China.
+FW Thorpe's suppliers are typically internationally recognised companies who actively manage the risks of modern slavery in their supply chains.
 All our product suppliers are subject to an approvals process before they are permitted to supply products.
 Many hold international quality standards and accreditations and are regularly audited both by the issuing authorities and ourselves to ensure ongoing compliance to quality standards and other regulatory requirements.